dbertella/hector/src/content/index.md

 “You’re eating my carrot!” cries Hector.
 “Sorry, you’re too slow.
 And everyone knows that carrots
-Are my favourite food.”
+are my favourite food.”
 ![page 5](../images/page5.png)

 ---

-Later, on top of a rock, he’s searching
+Later, on top of a rock, he’s searching.
 “What else could I eat?”
 Something sweet and juicy, he’s thinking.
 But can you see anything?